 Statement No. 62, Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989 FASB and AICPA Pronouncements

 4.4.
-Q—A utility develops a comprehensive rate plan that includes all expected costs and that is submitted for approval by the utility’s rate regulator.
-The regulator is empowered by State statute to establish rates that bind the customer.
+Q—A utility develops a comprehensive rate plan that includes all expected costs of operations.
+The plan and subsequent amendments identify certain period costs (for example, postemployment benefits and conservation program costs of providing assets, such as low-flow shower heads, to customers) that are proposed for recovery in future rates.
+The rate plan and amendments are submitted for approval by the utility’s rate regulator.
+The regulator is empowered by statute to establish rates that bind the customer.
 The utility does not receive subsidies from other governments to support its services; therefore, the rates are designed to recover the utility’s costs.
-The plan identifies certain period costs (for example, postemployment benefits and conservation programs where assets, such as low-flow shower heads, are given to customers) that will be recovered through future rates.
-It is anticipated that those costs can be charged and collected from the utility’s customers.
-Can those costs be reported as regulatory assets under the regulated operations guidance of Statement 62 rather than as expenses?
+It is anticipated that those costs identified to be recovered in future rates can be charged and collected from the utility’s customers.
+If the utility elects to apply the regulated operations guidance in paragraphs 476–500 of Statement No. 62, Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989 FASB and AICPA Pronouncements, should those costs be reported as a regulatory asset under the regulated operations guidance of Statement 62 rather than as expenses?

-A—Yes, if (a) the utility otherwise meets all of the criteria in paragraph 476 of Statement 62, (b) the identified period costs meet the criteria in paragraph 480 of Statement 62 to be capitalized as a regulatory asset, and (c) the utility elects to apply the regulated operations guidance, the utility should report the qualifying costs as a regulatory asset.
+A—Yes.
+If (a) the utility meets all of the requirements to apply the guidance for regulated operation, including meeting all of the criteria in paragraph 476 of Statement 62 and (b) the identified period costs meet all of the requirements to be capitalized as regulatory assets, including meeting the criteria in paragraph 480 of Statement 62, the utility should report the qualifying costs as a regulatory asset.

 4.5.
-Q—Assume the same facts as in Question 4.4, except that the utility subjects only the costs of specific programs, such as its conservation program, to the regulatory process.
-Can the costs of only some programs be reported as a regulatory asset under the regulated operations guidance of Statement 62?
+Q—Assume the same facts as in Question 4.4, except that the utility subjects the costs of only specific programs, such as its conservation program, to the regulatory process.
+Can the utility subject the costs of only some programs to the regulatory process and report a regulatory asset under the regulated operations guidance of Statement 62?

 A—No. Paragraph 476b of Statement 62 requires that regulated rates be “designed to recover the specific regulated business-type activity’s costs of providing the regulated services.”
 Rate setting that is designed to recover a utility’s costs of providing regulated services inherently considers all of the costs of those services.
 Paragraph 477 states that “If some of a business-type activity’s operations are regulated and meet the criteria of paragraph 476 and the entity elects to apply paragraphs 476–500, those provisions should be applied to only that portion of the business-type activity’s operations.”
 However, a single-purpose utility generally is regulated as a single operation rather than on the basis of individual programs.